What is a hybrid work schedule?

 Usually, the relevant departments define the schedule for their employees.
 These types of schedules are suitable for shift-driven work, such as in warehouses or medical facilities.

 For example, the facility management department may be set to arrive on Monday and Thursday at 8 a.m. and depart at 3 p.m., while the warehouse department arrives on Wednesday and Friday at 9 a.m. and leaves at 5 p.m.

 These schedules are typically created by direct managers and their direct reports coming up with a solution that works for everyone.

-For example, managers can talk to their hybrid team and decide which days everyone should be in the office for team meetings or other office work.
+For example, managers can talk to their hybrid team and decide which days everyone should be in the office for team meetings (check out some really cool meeting names here) or other office work.
 Alternatively, managers can work with each team member to create an individual schedule for them.